Why do Transport Companies need a Fuel Tax Credit review?

 - No fee will be charged if there is no back claim is identified.

-Why hasn’t my accountant approached me for these changes
+Why hasn’t my accountant approached me in regards to these changes?

-- Your accountant may have it all under control but, Fuel Tax Credits are not isn’t like other areas of tax, the vast majority of accounting firms simply don’t have enough clients to allow them to get sufficient exposure and the appropriate level of experience to be able to properly advise on the changes.
+- Your accountant may have it all under control but, Fuel Tax Credits are not like other areas of tax.
+The vast majority of accounting firms simply don’t have enough clients to allow them to get sufficient exposure and the appropriate level of experience to be able to properly advise on the changes.

 What is the likely refund, and do I use enough fuel?